iBlocker-eu/Quantum-SAFE-Video-Camera/README.md

 No Cloud, no Java!

-No App, no Account no Third Party!
+No App, no Account, no Third Party!

 Easy to integrate a LTE Modem.